 Cindy’s family was the first we met in Las Peñitas, Nicaragua, and they captured our hearts with their joy — though they lived in a shack much like the rest of the families in the fishing village.
 Her family would become our first homeowner partners in Nicaragua.
 Cindy is all grown up, and the village has been completely transformed by 120 more new homes.

-Ana left the slums of Lima with her three children and took off for the mountain community of La Florida, Peru, in total desperation after hearing about The Fuller Center’s work there.
+Ana left the slums of Lima with her three children and took off for the mountain community of La Florida, Peru, in total desperation after hearing about The Fuller Center for Housing’s work there.
 She built a new home and says she discovered a new “Ana.”
 Her children are thriving, and she has become a popular elected official and community leader.

-“It sounded too good to be true,” says Lorie, who was born with a severe disability that affects every joint in her body and limits her range of motion.
+“It sounded too good to be true,” says Lorie, who was born with a severe disability that affects every joint in her body and greatly limits her range of motion.
 At last, she agreed to partner to build a home that fits her needs.
-She performed her required “sweat equity” in an office and then joined the local covenant partner’s board of directors.
+She performed her required “sweat equity” in an office and has since joined the local covenant partner’s board of directors.

 Army veteran Cliff struggled in his return to civilian life and wound up homeless.
 But today he lives on a street of homes occupied by fellow veterans.
 His home’s many volunteers included Grammy-winner John Mayer (above).
 Cliff had no idea who Mayer was at the time, but they became big fans of each other.
 Cliff now works with other struggling veterans.